The best time to do this survey is between May and September.

 Problems entering your results online?

-Recording sheets and information on 12 important pests and diseases to look out for
+Recording sheets and information on the pests and diseases to look out for.

-Guide: Six pests and diseases that could pose a serious threat to our trees
+Pests and diseases that could pose a serious threat to UK trees.

 You may download these documents for use in the context of the OPAL project only.
 All other rights are reserved.